madeleineudell/LowRankModels.jl/README.md

 # Scaling and offsets

-LowRankModels.jl is capable of adding offsets to your model, and of scaling the loss functions and regularizers so all columns have the same pull in the model.
+By default, LowRankModels.jl adds proper offsets to your model scales the loss functions and regularizers so all columns have the same pull in the model.
 (For more about what these functions do, see the code or the paper.)
-Starting with some low rank model `glrm = GLRM(A,losses,rt,r,k)`,
+To change this behavior, you can call `glrm = GLRM(A,losses,rx,ry,k, offset=false, scale=false)`.

+If you change your mind after creating the GLRM, you can also add offsets and scalings to previously unscaled models:

 * Add an offset to the model (by applying no regularization to the last row of the matrix `Y`, and enforcing that the last column of `X` be all 1s) using